 One of the first things we learn as pilots is to use “feel” in controlling the airplane.
 That is, to listen to and control how hard we have to push or pull on the yoke to make the airplane fly the way we want.
-Thank you to Alec Myers, Island Air Flight School and Charters, for contributing these notes, intended to help you make a bit more sense of what you’re feeling, especially in the first few hours of flight.
+Thank you to Alec Myers (owner of Alec Myers Flight Training) for contributing these notes, intended to help you make a bit more sense of what you’re feeling, especially in the first few hours of flight.

 You’ve probably already been taught that you should use the yoke to position the nose to get the airspeed you want, and then trim the airplane so there’s no force required on the yoke.
 So the first two yoke force factors are airspeed and trim-tab position.

 In fact we often talk about trim tab position in terms of trim-speed - for a given trim tab position the speed at which the aircraft flies straight and level hands-off (i.e. zero yoke force).
 Once you’re past trimmed for a particular airspeed it takes a push or pull to fly the airplane at a different airspeed.
 In other words it’s how far from trim speed that you’re flying that determines the force.